 Home to impressive sites, Gozo has much to offer both on land and in the depths of its clear blue seas.

 If you’ve always wanted to try diving, your time in Gozo will be perfect for this.
 The island is one of Europe’s top diving destinations with a selection of shore and boat dives for all skill levels.
-Many of the QMUL Malta’s staff are avid divers and some holder diving qualifications too.
+Many of the QMUL Malta’s staff are avid divers and some hold diving qualifications too.
 Snorkelling is also perfect for relaxing after an intensive study session.
-There are plenty of water sport options to discover – a water polo pitch is within walking distance of student accommodation.
+There are plenty of water sport options to discover – be it a water polo pitch, kayaking, or waterskiing among others.